apple/swift-protobuf/README.md

 swift build -c release
 ```

-This will create a binary called `protoc-gen-swift` in the `.build/release`
+This creates a binary called `protoc-gen-swift` in the `.build/release`
 directory.

 To install, just copy this one executable into a directory that is